 A meristem is the tissue in most plants containing undifferentiated cells (meristematic cells), found in zones of the plant where growth can take place.
 Meristematic cells give rise to various organs of the plant and keep the plant growing.
 There are two types of meristematic tissues 1) Apical Meristem 2) Lateral Meristem.
 The Apical Meristem is of two types they are shoot apical meristem (SAM) gives rise to organs like the leaves and flowers, while the root apical meristem (RAM) provides the meristematic cells for the future root growth.
 SAM and RAM cells divide rapidly and are considered indeterminate, in that they do not possess any defined end status.
 In that sense, the meristematic cells are frequently compared to the stem cells in animals, which have an analogous behavior and function.
-The term meristem was first used in 1858 by Karl Nägeli (1817-1891) in his Wilhelm von book Beiträge zur Wissenschaft lichen Scientific Botany").
-It derived from Botanik ("Contributions to is the Greek word merizein (μερίζειν), meaning to divide, in recognition of its inherent function.
+The term meristem was first used in 1858 by Karl Wilhelm von Nägeli (1817-1891) in his book Beiträge zur Wissenschaftlichen Botanik ("Contributions to Scientific Botany").
+It is derived from the Greek word merizein (μερίζειν), meaning to divide, in recognition of its inherent function.